Strohutt/Strohutt/README.md

 <h1 align="center">Heya!
 Im Strohut!</h1>
 <h3 align="center">I am Mico and on the internet I call myself "Strohut".
-My interest in coding started already in school and I was interested in everything that had to do with software.
-My first project was a small calculator written with Python.</h3>
+My interest in coding started already when I was a lil boy (I still am).
+I was interested in everything that had to do with software and my first project was a small calculator written with Python.</h3>

 - 🔭 I’m currently working on [a Discord Bot!](https://github.com/Strohutt/Daycare-Bot)
 - 👯 I’m also working on a [Voice Assistant](https://github.com/Strohutt)